MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ImpalaDatabase.md

 ---
 title: Power Query Impala database connector
-description: Provides basic information and connection instructions, along with tips about combining data from multiple files and subfolders.
+description: Provides basic information for the Impala database connector, along with how to connect to your Impala data.
 author: DougKlopfenstein

 ms.topic: conceptual